samgozman/validity.red/deploy/README.md

 ## Preferred server configuration

-Lowest cost option is to use a single server for all services.
+The lowest cost option is to use a single server for all services.
 This is the easiest to setup and maintain.
 The main downside is that the server data will be more vulnerable.
-Besides, only DB server will need backups and persistent storage.
+Besides, only the DB server will need backups and persistent storage.

 1. Public server: Ubuntu 22.04, 2 VCPU, 2 GB RAM, 20 GB SSD, IPv4, 1+ TB traffic
 2. Private server: Ubuntu 22.04, 2 VCPU, 2 GB RAM, 20 GB SSD